-How to get Bespoke Electronics Designed & Manufactured at the Lowest Cost
+How to get Custom Electronics Designed & Manufactured at the Lowest Cost

-In this post, I’ll give the pros and cons of the various ways to lower your cost to manufacture your custom electronic device.
+- the pros and cons of the various ways to lower the cost to manufacture your custom electronic device.

 In these days of globalization and auction sites, it would seem a smart idea to first ask ten design firms to bid on designing your custom product.